- Developers use the PDF Association to share knowledge and experience with PDF technology.

 The PDF Association is an initiative of the Association for Digital Document Standards (ADDS) e.V., founded in September 2006.

 The association is geared towards developers of PDF solutions; companies that work with PDF in document management systems (DMS) and electronic content management (ECM), interested individuals, and users who want to implement PDF technology in their organizations.
-Although the Association’s members were predominantly from German speaking countries, the PDF Association now boasts members from over 20 countries world-wide.
+The PDF Association now includes members from over 20 countries world-wide.

 Address correspondence to: